freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/rosetta-code/closest-pair-problem.md

 <strong>endif</strong>
 </pre>

-For the input, expect the argument to be an array of objects (points) with `x` and `y` members set to numbers.
-For the output, return an object containing the key:value pairs for `distance` and `pair` (the pair of two closest points).
+For the input, expect the argument to be an array of `Point` objects with `x` and `y` members set to numbers.
+Return an object containing the key:value pairs for `distance` and `pair` (the pair of two closest points).

 **References and further readings:**